chunklhit/cve/argo/argo-cd/application_enumeration.md

 Vendor Homepage:       https://argo-cd.readthedocs.io/en/stable/

 # Overview
 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
-All versions of Argo CD have application enumeration issue.
+All versions of Argo CD before v2.4.14+ have application enumeration issue.
-<br>Argo CD fetch Application info before rbac check, which may lead a malicious user guess all applications name in the system even if he doesn't have privilege to access application module.
+<br>Argo CD fetch Application info before rbac check, which may lead a malicious login user guess all applications name in the system even if he doesn't have privilege to access application module.

 # Vul Details And Code in Application.go
 Argo CD Application module's APIs fetch Application info before rbac check.